passerby555/cowriehoneypot/README.md

 you should log off asap.
 researchers usually look for tty sessions that is a larger file size to replay.

-Or, not recommended actions : you can use some random text generator to spam the logged session, or download/upload some zip bombs as souvenirs for whoever that setup the honeypot. remember to add some random text so that the system will recognize it as a different file (cowrie only downloads the same link once)
+Or, not recommended actions : you can use some random text generator to spam the logged session, (take note that a large session will attracts more attention) or download/upload some zip bombs as souvenirs for whoever that setup the honeypot. (honeypotter be warned, don't unzip every thing you find) remember to add some random text so that the system will recognize it as a different file (cowrie only downloads the same link once)